Hi there, I'm Carmen!

 Did you know I moderate events about disability, inclusion, equity, and accessibility for organizations, businesses, and other groups?
 Learn more.

-Scripted videos, short documentaries, promotional videos, informational/educational content, compilation videos, fundraising videos, podcasts, presentations, social media posts, sentimental videos, special moments, and more.
+Scripted videos, short documentaries, promotional videos, informational/educational content, compilation videos, fundraising videos, podcasts, presentations, social media posts, memorial videos, special moments, and more.

 For any platform...